abpio/abp-commercial-docs/en/startup-templates/microservice/microservices.md

 });
 ```

-There is also a SQL configuration for changing the migration table name to separate each service migration history table
+There is also a SQL configuration for changing the migration table name to separate each service migration history table:

 ```csharp
 Configure<AbpDbContextOptions>(options =>